WildandArt/data-structures/README.md

 # data-structures
-Implementation of commin data structures in C/C++
+Implementation of common data structures in C/C++